ksimon17/codebase-cleanup-2022/README.md

 # Usage - Run Appropriate Files
-Once you have properly set up your local environment, installed all necessary packages, and set up your SendGrid API Key and AlphaVantage API Key credentials, you are ready to run the program.
+Once you have properly set up your local environment, installed all necessary packages, and set up your AlphaVantage API Key credentials, you are ready to run the program.

 In order run the game, please enter the following into the command line:
 ```sh